kyleparran/MMM_Homework_4/hw_4_writeup.md

 | 2330   | 2024-02-20 | 0.25              | 0.00         | 0.0113        | 0.00          |
 | 2330   | 2024-03-29 | 0.21              | 0.00         | 0.0151        | 0.0113        |

-Interpretation:

-- For 0050, the generator respects basic structural constraints almost perfectly: no crossed books, no negative volumes, and very rare monotonicity violations.
-- For 0056, the generator produces a **large fraction of crossed books** (more than 60% of minutes), which is a serious structural deficiency, even though volumes remain non‑negative.
-- For 2330, crossed-book frequencies are lower than for 0056 but still substantial (about 20–26% of minutes), and ask monotonicity is only occasionally satisfied, although bid monotonicity is good on one of the three days.
+For 0050, the generator respects basic structural constraints almost perfectly: no crossed books, no negative volumes, and very rare monotonicity violations.
+For 0056, the generator produces a large fraction of crossed books (more than 60% of minutes), which is a serious structural deficiency, even though volumes remain non‑negative.
+For 2330, crossed-book frequencies are lower than for 0056 but still substantial (about 20–26% of minutes), and ask monotonicity is only occasionally satisfied, although bid monotonicity is good on one of the three days.

 ### Overall assessment

-Putting the visual and structural evidence together:

-- The GAN produces **structurally coherent** synthetic books for 0050 (and partly for 2330) in terms of non-negative volumes and mostly non-crossed quotes, and it captures **coarse intraday patterns** in spreads and order-flow pressures for all three tickers.
-- However, the very high crossed-book fractions for 0056 and the non-trivial crossed-book rates for 2330 highlight that the generator does not uniformly respect price ordering constraints across all instruments.
-- It also tends to **smooth out extreme or very short-lived events**, and tail behavior in prices and liquidity remains somewhat under-represented.
+Taken together, the visual and structural evidence indicates that the GAN produces structurally coherent synthetic books for 0050 (and partly for 2330) in terms of non-negative volumes and mostly non-crossed quotes, and it captures coarse intraday patterns in spreads and order-flow pressures for all three tickers.
+However, the very high crossed-book fractions for 0056 and the non-trivial crossed-book rates for 2330 highlight that the generator does not uniformly respect price ordering constraints across all instruments.
+It also tends to smooth out extreme or very short-lived events, and tail behavior in prices and liquidity remains somewhat under-represented.

-From an assignment perspective, these diagnostics show both the **strengths** (0050 in particular) and **limitations** (notably 0056) of the trained GAN as a tool for generating realistic intraday LOB scenarios and suggest that adding explicit structural penalties or constraints could meaningfully improve realism.
+From the perspective of the assignment, these diagnostics show both the strengths (0050 in particular) and limitations (notably 0056) of the trained GAN as a tool for generating realistic intraday LOB scenarios and suggest that adding explicit structural penalties or constraints could meaningfully improve realism.